 Heavier folks and stomach sleepers usually sleep best on a mattress with more support and firmer surface layers.
 Back and side sleepers are often most comfortable on a soft to medium-firm mattress that cushions their joints and helps keep the spine aligned.

 Though many RV mattresses utilize materials found in traditional mattresses, let’s take a look at the differences between the two types of models.

 Still on the fence about which RV mattress is best for you and your family?
-Keep these tips in mind to help demystify the shopping process:
+Keep these tips in mind to help demystify the shopping process.

-- Know how often you’ll use it – Some folks use their RV beds only on occasion while others live in their RVs year-round.
+- Know how often you’ll use it: Some folks use their RV beds only on occasion while others live in their RVs year-round.
 The more you plan to use your mattress, the more durable and supportive it should be.

-- Go with what you know – If you love the mattress you use at home, look for similar features and materials when browsing for a model for your RV.
+- Go with what you know: If you love the mattress you use at home, look for similar features and materials when browsing for a model for your RV.

-- Shop sales – If price is a factor, shop when RV mattresses are on sale.
-This may be during traditional holiday mattress sales or off season when fewer folks are outfitting their RVs.
+- Shop sales: If price is a factor, shop when RV mattresses are on sale.
+This may be during traditional holiday mattress sales or off-season when fewer folks are outfitting their RVs.

-- Grab the measuring tape – RV bedding compartments differ widely, as do RV mattresses.
+- Grab the measuring tape: RV bedding compartments differ widely, as do RV mattresses.
 Make sure you know how much available space you have and the mattress size and thickness you need.

 Last Word From Sleepopolis

 A night on the right RV mattress can be reminiscent of the comfort and quality you experience at home.
-When choosing a mattress for your RV, remember key factors such as support, firmness, and your preferred sleep position.
+When choosing a mattress for your RV, remember key factors such as support, firmness, durability, and your preferred sleep position.
 Look for the materials you prefer in your everyday mattress and, if price is a factor, try to time your purchase for sales season.
-Sleeping on a great mattress is an excellent way to boost your health and well-being, and it’s even better under the stars.
+Sleeping on a great mattress is an excellent way to boost your health and well-being, and it’s even better on the road, under the stars.